 Platelets help your blood clot, so when the count is low you are at a higher risk of bleeding.
-Let your oncology care team know if you have any excess bruising or bleeding, including nose bleeds, bleeding gums, or blood in your urine or stool.
+Let your oncology care team know if you have any excess bruising or bleeding, including nose bleeds, bleeding gums or blood in your urine or stool.
 If the platelet count becomes too low, you may receive a transfusion of platelets.

-- Do not use a razor (an electric razor is fine). - Avoid contact sports and activities that can result in injury or bleeding. - Do not take aspirin (salicylic acid), non-steroidal, anti-inflammatory medications (NSAIDs) such as Motrin/Advil (ibuprofen), Aleve (naproxen), Celebrex (celecoxib), etc. as these can all increase the risk of bleeding.
-Please consult with your healthcare team regarding the use of these agents and all overthe-counter medications/supplements while on therapy. - Do not floss or use toothpicks and use a soft-bristle toothbrush to brush your teeth.
+- Do not use a razor (an electric razor is fine). - Avoid contact sports and activities that can result in injury or bleeding. - Do not take aspirin (salicylic acid), non-steroidal, anti-inflammatory medications (NSAIDs) such as Motrin®, Aleve®, Advil®, etc. as these can all increase the risk of bleeding.
+Unless your healthcare team tells you otherwise, you may take acetaminophen (Tylenol). - Do not floss or use toothpicks and use a soft-bristle toothbrush to brush your teeth.